phillcampbell/RubyCA/readme.md

     $ sudo ./RubyCA

-Or run in unsafe mode (-u|--unsafe) if you want keep user privileges on root ca private key.
+Or run in unsafe mode (-u|--unsafe) if you want keep current user privileges on root ca private key file.

     $./RubyCA --unsafe